| Company | Ingredient Name | ID | Comments | Naturality | Certifications | MOQ | Latin name | Treated part | Geographical origin |

 Botanical profile :

-Roman chamomile is a plant of the Asteraceae family and the genus Anthemis.
+Roman chamomile is a plant belonging to the Asteraceae family and the Chamaemelum Mill.

 Chemotypes :

-Roman chamomile is a so-called ''esters '' chamomile, for its composition.
-There are several varieties of chamomile, some of which are used in perfumery:
+There are several varieties of chamomiles, some of which are only used in perfumery:

-Matricaria chamomilla, or blue chamomile, whose essential oil of blue colour is also widely used in perfumery.
+Chamaemelum nobile (L.) All : Roman chamomile, whose essential oil grown around the Mediterranean is also widely used in perfumery.

-Anthemis cotula, or stinky chamomile, is renowned for its very powerful and unpleasant smell.
+Anthemis cotula L. : Stinking chamomile, is renowned for its very powerful and unpleasant smell.

-Anthemis tinctoria, or yellow chamomile, is a yellow variety, grown in Europe and West Asia.
+Anthemis tinctoria L. : Yellow chamomile, is a yellow variety, grown in Europe and West Asia.

-Ormenis multicaulis, or Moroccan wild chamomile, grown for its essential oil in the Mediterranean basin.
+Ormenis multicaulis L. : Moroccan wild chamomile, grown for its essential oil in the Mediterranean basin.
 It has a fruity and green note.

 Extraction process :